-Kalakaua Park is charming public square in the middle of Hilo's Historic Downtown between Waianuenue Avenue and Kalakaua Street, Kinoole and Keawe Street.
-It is surrounded by historic buildings including the District Courthouse and Police Station, U.S. Post Office and Federal Office Building.
+Kalakaua Park is a charming public square in the middle of Hilo's Historic Downtown between Waianuenue Avenue and Kalakaua Street, Kinoole and Keawe Street.
+It is surrounded by historic buildings including the District Courthouse and Police Station, U.S. Post Office, and Federal Office Building.

 The park was named in honor of King David Kalākaua who ruled the Kingdom of Hawaii from 1874 to 1891.
 Several of the trees in the park are said to have been planted during the reign of the Hawaiian King, often called the "Merrie Monarch" because of his revival of Ancient Hawaiian song and dance.